sparkfun/SparkFun_BlueSMiRF-v2/docs/hardware_overview.md

   </table>
 </div>

 The current and power consumption depends on what it's doing at the time.
 Here are some of our results after measuring the current and power consumption at 3.3V.
-The module can get warm to the touch when pushing serial traffic through.
+The module can get toasty when pushing serial traffic through but not scary-burn-you-hot.

 * Idle: 72mA / 238mW
 * Connected with no Serial Traffic: 75mA / 248mW